jumanjiman/docker-nessus/README.md

 <b>5) Run the newly created container</b>

-Suppliy the SAME unique unicast mac-address for that you supplied in step 2. your organization.  for example, we used ```02:42:ac:11:00:01``` for our procedures.
+Suppliy the SAME unique unicast mac-address for that you supplied in step 2.
+For example, we used ```02:42:ac:11:00:01``` for our procedures.

 ```docker run -d --name nessus-unlicensed -p 8834:8834 --mac-address 02:42:ac:11:00:01 --volumes-from nessus-data sometheycallme/docker-nessus```